Golden goal

-The golden goal or golden point is a rule used in association football, lacrosse, field hockey, and ice hockey to decide the winner of a match (typically a knock-out match) in which scores are equal at the end of normal time.
+The golden goal is a tie-breaking method used in association football, Australian rules football, bandy, field hockey, ice hockey, lacrosse, and rugby league to decide the winner of a match (typically a knock-out match) in which scores are tied at the end of regular time.
 It is a type of sudden death.
-Under this rule, the game ends when a goal or point is scored; the team that scores that goal or point during extra time is the winner.
+Under this rule, the game ends when a goal is scored; the team that scores that goal during extra time is the winner.
 Introduced formally in 1993, though with some history before that, the rule ceased to apply to most FIFA-authorized football games in 2004.
 The similar silver goal supplemented the golden goal between 2002 and 2004.